Living Among the Ruins In Aleppo, A Man Keeps Playing His Songs

 There is an old crank-up gramophone at the edge of the bed.
 There is a record on the turntable, and the needle is down.
 The man holds his pipe in contemplation.

 A great photograph invites our minds inside the frame.
 This photograph might make you wonder: what is that man listening to?
-What does the think?
+What does he think?
 Who does he miss?

 The photograph was taken by Joseph Eid, an AFP photojournalist from Lebanon who has covered the war in Syria.
 He has photographed that man before.
 He is Mohammed Anis, who refused to leave Aleppo as government forces surrounded and besieged the city with bombs, mortar fire, and starvation.